ÌÒñ«ÉçÇø

 Court room with judges and an Elisabeth Haub School of Law student at the Moot Court Competition

-The International Criminal Court (ICC) Moot Competition was established in 2004 by Elisabeth Haub School of Law at ÌÒñ«ÉçÇø Professors Emeritus Gayl S. Westerman and Matthew E. Brotmann.
+The International Criminal Court (ICC) Moot Competition was established in 2004 by Elisabeth Haub School of Law at ÌÒñ«ÉçÇø.
 The unique event was the world’s first moot court competition based on the law and procedures of the first permanent international tribunal dedicated to the prosecution of international criminal offenses.

 The Competition in Brief

-Each team will submit three short memorials (briefs) requiring the students to research and develop arguments based on the three participants in ICC prosecutions, i.e., the Prosecution, the Defense and the Victims’ Advocates, a new role developed for the first time for the International Criminal Court.
+Each team will submit three memorials (briefs) requiring the students to research and develop arguments based on three participants in an ICC proceeding: i.e., the Prosecution, the Defense and, depending on the year, either the Victims’ Advocate or a State.
 These memorials will be evaluated by legal scholars, and prizes will be awarded for best brief, second place runner-up, and third place runner-up in each of the three categories of memorials.
 Rules and regulations for participation are available on the .

-The two highest scored teams in the English-language round will advance to the finals in The Hague, to compete against qualifying teams from around the world.
+In addition, the five highest scored teams from the United States will advance to the global competition in The Hague to compete against qualifying teams from around the world.

 Contact Us